 “Once we welcome [a community member] with a hot meal, we engage in conversation, we aim to get to know them by name and begin to build trust and friendship,” said YSM’s Sandra Seaborn, Senior Director of Programs.
 “A meal generously donated by a familiar restaurant increases a community member’s sense of self-worth and often fast-tracks the trust building process.”
 Once that trust is built, community members are invited to join one of the many support services that YSM offers.

 When the pandemic hit, Second Harvest, YSM and Chick-fil-A quickly saw an increase in the number of people experiencing food insecurity.
-It didn’t take long for the phones at YSM’s mental health team to start ringing off the hook and lines for their Food Bank to snake around the corner.
+It didn’t take long for the phones at YSM’s mental diflucan over the counter health team to start ringing off the hook and lines for their Food Bank to snake around the corner.

 Second Harvest and Chick-fil-A stepped in immediately, coordinating generous food donations to meet the rising demand proving the strength of the friendship and commitment between all three organizations.
 In December 2020, Chick-fil-A awarded Yonge Street Mission a grant through its True Inspiration Awards™ program, which allowed YSM to keep its doors open and adapt its crucial services despite the pressures of the pandemic, which had increased YSM’s food budget by $5,000 each week.